gbateson/moodle-qtype_essayautograde/readme.txt

     * the presence of one or more target phrases in the response

+    * the presence of common errors in the response

 The automatic grade can be overridden by the teacher later.

 Additionally, the teacher can set up grading bands that offer a non-linear grading